Gain a CIM certificate or diploma

 Apply as early as you can.
 Please apply at least two weeks before the degree start date.
 This is because we need time to review your application and get a decision to you.
 If you’re successful, we also want to enrol you before teaching starts.

-Read our step-by-step guide to get started.
-It explains degree transcripts, what to write in your personal statement and more.
+Start with our step-by-step guide.
+It explains degree transcripts, what to write in your personal statement and how to use our Applicant Portal.

 Reliable internet access